Anansi Boys: Plot

 In the end, Spider marries Rosie and becomes the owner of a restaurant.
-He is put constantly under pressure by Rosie's mother to have children, but (possibly to annoy her) never does.
-Charlie begins a successful career as a singer, marries police officer Daisy Day and has a son (Marcus).
+He is constantly pressured by Rosie's mother to have children, but (possibly to annoy her), he never does.
+Charlie begins a successful career as a singer, marries police officer Daisy Day, and has a son (Marcus).
 Old Anansi, resting comfortably in his grave, watches his two sons approvingly as he contemplates resurrecting himself in 20 or 25 years.

-Charlie's Relationships
+Charlie's relationships

-Charlie's Relationship with his Father
+Charlie's relationship with his father

-Charlie and his father have a complex relationship due to his father’s (Mr. Nancy’s) trickster nature and lack of traditional parental authority.
+Charlie and his father have a complex relationship due to his father's (Mr. Nancy's) trickster nature and lack of traditional parental authority.
 Being a manifestation of the African spider god Anansi, warps his perspective on life and causes him to disregard some responsibilities to his family.
 "His attitude to life can therefore be sometimes distorted because of his almost eternal life span and this resulted into slight neglection of his duties towards his family" As a result, Charlie often feels like he has to shoulder responsibilities that his father neglects, creating tension in their relationship.
 Mr. Nancy's actions keep Charlie from viewing him as an actual authority figure, even though he is shown to be charming and capable of entertaining others around him.
 "He loved to provide fun to other people around him so he was certainly a pleasant and loveable person to be around.
 Yet this was not enough to make Charlie like him and respect him as an authority or a role model" However, his charm failed to foster admiration or connection between him and Charlie.
-Mr. Nancy is an unreliable but significant influence in Charlie's life because of his ‘cunning’, which works contradictory with traditional parenthood.
+Mr. Nancy is an unreliable but significant influence in Charlie's life because of his 'cunning', which works contradictory with traditional parenthood.
 "Mr. Nancy is the poster boy of tricksters, a character who, despite the fact that he is recently deceased, does a lot of laughing and grinning.
 His mirth carries the book, which Gaiman has said to be at its core about surviving families, but Mr. Nancy's trickster nature stands in direct contradiction with a traditional model of fatherhood that prescribes parental authority" Showing he truly cares about his family, just in his own way.
 This demonstrates that love and care, while not always traditional, can manifest in unconventional ways.
 The talk they had at the end of the book could even hint at a better relationship yet to form in the future.